svaarala/duktape-wiki/GettingStartedLineProcessing.md

 ```

 First we create a Duktape context.
 A context allows us to exchange values
-with Ecmascript code by pushing and popping values to the **value stack**.
+with ECMAScript code by pushing and popping values to the **value stack**.
 Most calls in the Duktape API operate with the value stack, pushing, popping,
 and examining values on the stack.
 For production code you should use
 [duk_create_heap()](http://duktape.org/api.html#duk_create_heap) so that you